The Six-Step Screening Mission:

 - Raise public awareness about the existence and early signs of oral cancer

-- Inspire oral health professionals to educate patients about oral cancer and perform a thorough screening on every patient
+- Inspire oral health professionals to diagnose oral cancer in the early stages.

 - Provide guidance, support and hope to newly diagnosed oral cancer patients